daniel-isidro/master_kschool/master_class_20.md

 * Three factors: random component (to what distribution it belongs), systematic component, link function.
 We only have to choose systm and link, the other is a given

 * In the Titanic dataset, the mean of survivors is 0.38.
-The naif model where nobody survived, it is only 62% probably correct.
+The naif model where nobody survived, it is only 62% accurate.
 That is why **accuracy is never a good metric**

 * For getting a model in R, we must convert the categorical values to factors:
 `titanic$Sex <- as.factor(titanic$Sex)`